M. Karunanidhi: Entry into politics and early writing career

 As his writings were gaining popularity in Thiruvarur, he started Murasoli to widen his publishing platform.
 Its writer and chief editor was Karunanidhi, and its secretary was his friend Thennavan.
 It had a large print run, was mailed to many Tamil political organisations, and was in the forefront of the fight against caste, social isolation, sophistry, and supremacy.
-He wrote a critical piece in Murasoli titled "Varnama, Maanama?" in 1944 when a conference was organized by conservatives in support of varna system.
+He wrote a critical piece in Murasoli titled "Varnama, Maanama?" in 1944 when a conference was organised by conservatives in support of varna system.
 He penned an article named 'Ilamaibali' (Youth Sacrifice) and sent it to C.N Annadurai's Dravida Nadu magazine.
 It appeared in the next issue.
 For a week, he wandered the streets of Thiruvarur with a print in hand, persuading many others to read it.
 He also penned an article that was never published.
 Within a week, Annadurai arrived in Thiruvarur for a public gathering and asked for Karunanidhi, he was stunned to find Karunanidhi as an 18-year-old school student.
 He instructed him to cease writing until he completed his education and asked him not to send any more articles.
 Karunanidhi refused to go back as a school student.

 He failed three times in his final exams.
 During the result day, unable to face his family over his third consecutive failure, he left to Thopputhurai in search of his classmate Asan Abdul Kaathar who consoled him.
 He then started his passion of writing as a career.
 In Thiruvarur, he started writing and staging plays.
 These plays served as a channel for the Dravidian movement's ideology to spread.
 In Thiruvarur, he presented a play named Palaniappan to raise cash for his student association.
-The total amount collected was only Rs 80, despite the fact that the performance had cost him Rs 200 to stage.
+The total amount collected was only ₹80, despite the fact that the performance had cost him ₹200 to stage.
 He had no idea how he was going to repay the debt he owed to the individuals who were now harassing him for it.
 He travelled with his friend Thennavan for Nagapattinam, keen to take his chances somewhere else and met with R. V Gopal, a local leader of the Dravidar Kazhagam.
-Gopal sympathised with his situation but was hesitant to lend him the money but Instead bought the play for Rs 100.
+Gopal sympathised with his situation but was hesitant to lend him the money but Instead bought the play for ₹100.
 The sale of his first play made his to write more ideological plays.